 He also served in Korea.
 Dave would have had a tour in Vietnam; however, he broke his leg during a training jump at Ft.
 Campbell, Kentucky just prior to his unit leaving for the war zone in the Republic of Vietnam.
 Dave made all four combat jumps with the 505th Parachute Infantry Regiment during World War II and made a fifth combat jump during the Korean War in North Korea serving with the 187th Airborne Regimental Combat Team.

-Several years he served with the 101st Airborne stationed at Ft Campbell, KY and with the 503rd Regiment in the 11th Airborne.
-For several years he was a member of the 3rd Army and All Army Pistol Teams distinguishing himself as a Marksman, Sharpshooter and Expert with a 22, 38 and 45.
+For several years Dave served with the 101st Airborne stationed at Ft Campbell, KY and with the 503rd Regiment in the 11th Airborne Division.
+He was a member of the 3rd Army's All Army Pistol Team distinguishing himself as a Marksman, Sharpshooter and Expert with a 22, 38 and 45.
 He won many, many medals during those years including the Distinguished Pistol Badge.

 Dave received the Bronze Star Medal for his participation in the Sicily Campaign and two Purple Hearts – one for a wound in Sicily and the other for his final wound in Belgium.
 As stated previously Dave was wounded four times and could have been awarded four Purple Hearts but choose to continue fighting.
 His alliance was to continue battle with his comrades.
 In August 2009 he received the Legion of Honor Medal at the home of the French Consulate in Atlanta, Georgia.